carleton-spacehogs/bioinformatics-carleton/pages/protocols/week7.md

 ## Introduction
 Today we're going to learn how to use sequence data to assess diversity across samples.
 We'll learn how to:

-  1) classify the distribution of different types (taxa) of microbes in different datasets (i.e. what % are *Procholorococcus*, what % are SAR11, what % are Thaumarchaeota, and so on)
+  -classify the distribution of different types (taxa) of microbes in different datasets (i.e. what % are *Procholorococcus*, what % are SAR11, what % are Thaumarchaeota, and so on)

-  2) calculate diversity metrics to determine which sample sites had higher richness or evenness.
+  -calculate diversity metrics to determine which sample sites had higher richness or evenness.

 Before you start, think about which datasets you'd like to compare to your own.
 Perhaps you want to compare a bunch of surface samples from different regions, or perhaps you want to compare the three depths from your region.
 This could also potentially feed right into your final project.
 Choose 3-5 samples to compare (including yours).